avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: SevenPandemics.png
   :width: 650

+  Figure 8.
 A timeline of the seven historically recorded pandemics.
 The current pandemic is the 7th pandemic and is caused by the 7PET lineage.
 Image credit: A. Coghlan.

 .. figure:: SnowCholeraMap.jpg
   :width: 500

+  Figure 9.
 Map of cholera cases in London in 1854 made by the doctor John Snow during the 3rd historically recorded cholera pandemic.
 Cholera cases are highlighted in black.
 Image credit: Original map made by John Snow in 1854.

 Relationships between lineages of *V. cholerae*
 -----------------------------------------------